mireille1999/Awwward/README.md

  - MIREILLE MUHAWENIMANA

  ## DESCRIPTION
- - This is an application was generated using python version 3.6.and the Django framework.
-This project allows people to submit their websites and have them reviewed based on design,usability and content.
+ - Awwward is a website which allows people to submit their websites and have them reviewed based on design,usability and content.